 However, qualified dentists on dental implant training courses can sometimes perform your dental implant surgery at costs savings of up to 50% or more.

-The major drawbacks are inconvenience and a lack of privacy – as a “demo patient”, the procedure may take much longer, and there may be other course participants observing you.
+The major drawbacks are the inconvenience and a lack of privacy - as a "demo patient", the procedure may take much longer, and there may be other course participants observing you.

 6. Why are lab fees for dental implants in Singapore so variable?